V-Sekai-fire/aria-character-core/decisions/097-mcp-scheduler-interface-design.md

 - **Response Generation:** Monitor output formatting and delivery
 - **Error Tracking:** Detailed logging for debugging and improvement

+## Superseded Notice

+**This ADR has been superseded by ADR-111** due to architectural improvements that separate data transformation from planning execution.

+**Key Changes in ADR-111:**
+- Convert `schedule_activities` from full execution pipeline to pure data transformer
+- Return HybridCoordinatorV2 input format instead of execution results
+- Enable clean separation between MCP layer (data conversion) and domain layer (planning execution)
+- Preserve all validation and conversion logic designed in this ADR

+**Migration Impact:**
+- The interface design and validation logic from this ADR remains valuable
+- ADR-111 changes the output format but preserves the input schema and validation approach
+- The "empty plan for empty inputs" principle is maintained in the new architecture

 ## Related ADRs

 - **ADR-090**: Expose Aria via MCP Hermes (parent architecture)
 - **ADR-091**: Hybrid Planner Dependency Encapsulation (planning engine)
 - **ADR-034**: Definitive Temporal Planner Architecture (core planning)
+- **ADR-105**: Reconnect Scheduler to MCP (implemented this design)
+- **ADR-111**: Schedule Activities Data Transformer Conversion (supersedes this ADR)

 ## Examples